ggnkua/bigbrownbuild-git/readme.md

 ###Other notes
 The script will install things to ```$INSTALL_PREFIX``` and might need root privileges.
 Also it'll use ```$JMULT``` cores while building.
 If this is not to your liking then edit this script and change ```INSTALL_PREFIX``` to the path you would like to install to (including home folder) and ```SUDO``` to nothing if you don't need root rights.
 Also ```JMULT``` for number of build cores.
 Examples are inside the script's comments

-#Post installation

-It is recommended to run ```_postinstall.sh``` to rename mintlib's install directories to more sane names.
-Don't forget to edit the paths first before running!

-Also, make absolutely sure you run it only once!

 #Testing

 Inside the folder ```barebones``` there exist test projects to verify that your gcc installation is sane.
 Just type ```make``` on installations that have make installed or run ```build.bat``` under Windows (especially if you built the toolchain(s) using MinGW).